equinor/atmos-validation/README.md

 A library containing validation checks to be run on hindcast or measurement data to ensure API compliance and standardization.

 Atmos is a project to streamline discoverability and data access for weather data sources through APIs.
-First step to build a lean and efficient API is converting data to standard format.
+The first step to building a lean and efficient API is converting data to the standard format.

 ## Data Validation

-In order to ingest measurement or hindcast data into the Atmos Data Store, every source file needs to pass validation.
-Validation makes sure that the file is compliant with the data conventions specified in [Conventions](https://github.com/equinor/atmos-validation/blob/main/docs/conventions.md).
+In order to ingest measurement or hindcast data into the Atmos Data Store, each source file needs to pass validation.
+Validation ensures that the file is compliant with the data conventions specified in [Conventions](https://github.com/equinor/atmos-validation/blob/main/docs/conventions.md).
 The standard file formats for source files are NetCDF files for hindcasts and ASCII or NetCDF for measurements.

-Measurements by definition contains data for a single geographical location, where as hindcasts are bigger models containing time series for a multitude of locations in (possibly rotated) grids.
-Measurement files are therefore expected to contain all its data in a single file.
-A hindcast is comprised of a set of NetCDF files - all with the same coordinates, attributes and variables - where a single file contains data for a unique time period.
+Measurements by definition contain data for a single geographical location, whereas hindcasts are bigger models containing time series for a multitude of locations in (possibly rotated) grids.
+A measurement file is therefore expected to contain all of its data in a single file.
+A hindcast is comprised of a set of NetCDF files - all with the same coordinates, attributes, and variables, - where a single file contains data for a unique time period.
 Depending on the size of the files, the time separation should be either monthly or yearly.
-A rule-of-thumb is that if file size grows more than 4 GB it should be split into smaller files.
+A rule-of-thumb is that if the file size grows more than 4 GB, it should be split into smaller files.
 See [docs](https://github.com/equinor/atmos-validation/blob/main/docs/conventions.md#11-time) or [example](https://github.com/equinor/atmos-validation/tree/main/examples/hindcast_example) for how to name hindcast files.

 To run validation on NetCDF and ASCII source files, we have built the atmos_validation CLI/library.
-The documentation will describe these checks and the standard format, and how to run validation using the CLI tool.
+The documentation below describes these checks, the standard format, and how to run validation using the CLI tool.

 ## Documentation